-ART180 Adobe Photoshop Techniques 1 cr. hr.
+Adobe Photoshop Techniques

 This design course will introduce students to the Adobe Photoshop.
 Emphasis will be on photo manipulation and enhancements.
 This is course provides an opportunity to explore and get a basic understanding of Photoshop.
 Students will be required to provide some individual supplies for this course.
 No prerequisites.